 But today's cake is surely a runner up.

-Why this strawberry cake recipe works
+Why this recipe works

 - Sugar: Granulated white sugar is what I used but I didn't use a whole lot.

-- Eggs: For moisture and structure.
+- Eggs: These add moisture and structure.

 - Yogurt: Plain yogurt is what I chose to use since I'm adding extracts.
 But, you could use vanilla yogurt and skip the extract.
 Or try it with other flavors like honey.

-- Vanilla: Added for flavor.
+- Vanilla: I added this for flavor.

 - Flour: I used all-purpose flour.
 Make sure to measure it properly!